Choosing a telescope is the biggest decision we make as backyard astronomers.

 The Pros and Cons of Buying a Refractor

-Refractors are the only telescope type which does not contain a mirror.
+Refractor telescopes are the only type which do not contain a mirror.
 They use only a glass lens(es) to focus the light entering the telescope tube.

 That fixed lens is a big pro for some users because, especially with higher quality lenses, there are fewer optical distortions than with mirrors.
 This makes higher end refractors great for astrophotography, however, these tend to be more expensive ‘apochromatic’ lenses which are generally out of budget for new starters.